nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Holy crap.
 Yes.
 Corpse.
 Wow.
 It's Woah.

 Shambling towards you looking like that.
 Alright.
 Okay.
 It's not like right?
-I'm sorry, Alwar.
+I'm sorry, Alwor.

 That might give you a bad day.
 Oh, yeah.
 Yeah.
 Yeah.
 Okay.

 So No. I don't see any guys have so you guys have dropped from a great distance.
 You just you're taking everything in, and all of a sudden, these all of a sudden, you find yourself under attack.
-Alwar, what do you do?
+Alwor, what do you do?
 Well, question.

 What is the light condition down here like?
 It is there there are no there are no lights in here, but there's enough light coming from the coming from the whole The bing, the whole to give you the ability to see around.
 Okay.
 Alright.
 Cool.

 Cool.
 Cool.
 Excellent.
-Elwar kind of gets up, brushes himself off a little bit.
+Alwor kind of gets up, brushes himself off a little bit.
 Like, oh, that was a nasty what the hell is that?

 Yeah.
 What do I do?
 Well, yeah.
 I think that is going to be about the best thing that I can do.
 That seems fine.